mkonicek/coding-time/content/blog/software-engineers-demand/index.md

 ### 7. Extra (for fun): AI to replace software engineers?

 Imagine someone designs software that can replace most engineers.
-For example, instead of a team of ten engineers, there’s one human “tech lead” who gives very high-level commands and the program translates them into bug-free code.
+For example, instead of a team of 6 engineers, there would be one human “tech lead” who specifies high-level requirements and the program translates them into bug-free code.

 No-one has a good idea when this could happen.
 If it happens the demand for engineers would drop immensely.
-But with such technology, the demand for humans in other professions would likely drop too, so relative to other professions programming _might_ still be in demand.
+But with such technology the demand for humans in other professions would likely drop too, so relative to other professions programming _might_ still be in demand.